biggie-boss/LoreRim/README.md

 V - Dual Parry (Changed via DualWieldParryingSKSE.ini LOCATED IN THE Dual Wield Parrying SKSE MOD)

-T - Opens wheeler menu.
+G - Opens wheeler menu.
 Add or remove items from the Magic/Inventory menu by hovering over the item/spell and holding T then pressing left click in the slot you want.
 While in this same menu, right click will remove items and M/N will create new slots and wheeler pages.

-T While In Tween Menu - Wait (The tweek menu is the one that opens when you press tab)

-1-4 - Switch stances (Changed via Stances.ini LOCATED IN THE "LoreRim - MCM and INI Settings" mod)
+Arrow Keys - Switch stances

 Controller Hotkeys: https://www.nexusmods.com/skyrimspecialedition/mods/111887